simon-whitehead/assembly-fun/windows-x64/README.md

     c = [rbp+0x20]
     d = [rbp+0x28]
     e = [rbp+0x30]

+### Register Usage

+The 64-bit Windows ABI decides how certain registers should be used.
+It describes registers and their volatility.

+For example, the following (non floating point) registers are considered _volatile_.
+That is, their value can freely change between function calls and callers should not rely on their values being preserved across function calls:

+* `rax`
+* `rcx`
+* `rdx`
+* `r8`
+* `r9`
+* `r10:r11`

+The following (not floating point) registers are considered _non volatile_.
+That is, their value must remain across the boundary of a function call.
+This means that the callee must preserve their value in order to use them in their body (by pushing them on the stack or otherwise).

+* `r12:r15`
+* `rdi`
+* `rsi`
+* `rbx`
+* `rbp`
+* `rsp`

+A simple example of handling non volatile register is in the prologue and epilogue of a function with some allocated/aligned stack space:

+    push rbp			; <--- rbp is non volatile and must be the same value when it leaves as when it came in mov rbp,rsp		; Overwrite rbp just for this method

+    ...

+    leave		; <-- this is shorthand for mov rsp,rbp + pop rbp, so it will restore rbp to what it was when it entered ret

 <sup>1</sup> You don't generally see many manual calls to `push` when dealing with function calls in 64-bit Windows Assembly.
 See "Don't push" above.